joshraphael/retroachievements/Guides/SOS/guide.md

 4. Wait for the brief cutscene to play at 33 minutes (fast forward to reach this point if needed).
 Once the ship starts tilting further, you will be able to climb the elevator shaft towards [Jack Hamilton](#survivor-jack) (who won't appear before 33 minutes anyways).
 Rescue him.

+> [!NOTE]
+> If the 33 minute cutscene happens while you're inside the room where Jack appears, you may need to exit then re-enter the room to get Jack to show up.

 5. Finally, head toward the boiler room while keeping everyone alive, then escape.
 If you still have a full party of seven, you won't have to worry about dealing with the chief engineer, Ussar.

 ## Redwin Gardner